 The 15th century church village of Gammelstad, declared a UNESCO World Heritage Site, is located on the outskirts of Luleå.
 At the heart of the village is a beautiful stone church, the largest medieval church in Northern Sweden, surrounded by 424 traditional wooden cottages.
 Centuries old traditions are very much alive here, and residents of Luleå still travel to the village to celebrate church festivals and markets.

 The ICEHOTEL is located 17km from Kiruna in Jukkasjärvi and a visit to this world-famous site should not be missed.
-First opened in 1990, the Jukkasjärvi ICEHOTEL was the first hotel entirely constructed of ice, and continues to be erected each year.
+Established in 1990, the Jukkasjärvi ICEHOTEL was the first hotel entirely constructed of ice, and continues to be erected each year.
 It is a artistic installation that cannot fail but to impress and mesmerise visitors and guests.
-For 2016/17 the ICEHOTEL will launch a new concept.
-Whereas the hotel has in previous years melted out of existence as the winter has turned to spring, the ICEHOTEL will now offer the chance to experience sleeping at sub-zero temperatures year-round!
+Today, you can experience a night on ice no matter the time of year at the ICEHOTEL 365.
 There is no other place in the world where you can experience the Midnight Sun and winter on the same holiday.